-Finding hidden space in the university’s complex estate to create a new student hub.
+Finding hidden space in the university’s estate to create a new student hub.

-With a complex and sometimes under-utilised campus in central London, University College London (UCL) is constantly looking for new opportunities to reconfigure the estate to improve facilities for its students.
-In this case we were tasked with combining three disparate adjacent buildings, one of which was Grade II listed, to provide new student union facilities.
+With a complex and sometimes under-utilised campus in central London, UCL is constantly looking for new opportunities to improve the offer for its students.
+In this case we were tasked with gluing three adjacent buildings together, one of which was Grade II listed, to provide new student union facilities.

-Each of the buildings we needed to integrate had a varying architectural character, yet all had to relate to one another.
+Each of the three buildings had a varying architectural character, yet all had to relate to one another.
 The former bookshop, pub and laboratories were different shapes and sizes, constructed in different ways and at different times.
 Our challenge was to make them work as one, in a cohesive singular manner.

-The previous laboratory has been modified and extended to form a new circulation hub, linking the once disparate three buildings– addressing the accessibility issues of the past with a new lift and stairs serving all levels.
-This element also exploits natural light and ventilation to improve environmental performance and help the building achieve a BREEAM Bespoke Very Good rating.
+The previous laboratory has been modified and extended to form a new circulation hub, linking the once disparate three buildings– addressing accessibility issues with a new lift and stairs serving all levels.
+This also exploits natural light and ventilation to improve environmental performance and help the building achieve a BREEAM Bespoke Very Good rating.

 The finished article has a raw, industrial feel.
 New architectural details contrast with the existing buildings.
 Exposed brickwork, original structural details and surface mounted services, together with new glazing and interior fit out, create a truly modern, informal space that students can relate to and enjoy.